 \section{Introduction}

 Let $X$ be a normal projective variety of dimension $n$ defined over an algebraically closed field $k$.
 It is well known how to intersect one Weil divisor $D$ with a collection of $(n-1)$ line bundles $L_1,...,L_{n-1}$.
 The intersection number is simply the degree of the $0$-cycle $c_1(L_1)\cap ...\cap c_1(L_{n-1})\cap [D]$.
-Mumford introduced also a $\QQ$-valued intersection theory for two Weil divisors in case $X$ is a surface (see \cite[Examples 7.1.16 and 8.3.11]{Fu}).
+Mumford also introduced a $\QQ$-valued intersection theory for two Weil divisors in case $X$ is a surface (see \cite[Examples 7.1.16 and 8.3.11]{Fu}).
 To do so he passes to resolution of singularities $f: \tilde X\to X$, defines the pullback $f^*D$ of a Weil divisor $D$ as a $\QQ$-divisor and then intersects the pullbacks of Weil divisors on $\tilde X$.

-M. Enokizono in \cite[Appendix]{En} used a similar method for higher dimensional varieties considering very special pullback taking into account only exceptional divisors with codimension $2$ centers.
-His approach uses existence of resolution of singularities in the characteristic zero case and de Jong's alterations \cite{dJ} in positive characteristic.
+M. Enokizono in \cite[Appendix]{En} used a similar method for higher-dimensional varieties, considering very special pullback, taking into account only exceptional divisors with codimension $2$ centers.
+His approach uses the existence of resolution of singularities in the characteristic zero case and de Jong's alterations \cite{dJ} in positive characteristic.

-We give a different approach to this result working directly on the singular variety.
+We present a different approach to this result working directly on the singular variety.
 We make some computations in the Grothendieck group of $X$, similar to Kleiman's approach to intersection numbers for Cartier divisors (see \cite[VI.2]{Ko}).
-Using some asymptotic Riemann--Roch formulas, we also reconstruct Mumford's intersection theory on surfaces without passing to resolution of singularities.
+Using some asymptotic Riemann--Roch formulas, we also reconstruct Mumford's intersection theory on surfaces without passing to a resolution of singularities.
 The final outcome is the following result (see Section \ref{Section:intersection} for more precise results).

 \begin{Theorem} For any Weil divisors $D_1$ and $D_2$ on $X$ there exists a unique $\ZZ$-multilinear symmetric form $\Pic X^{\times (n-2)}\to \QQ$, $(L_1,... ,L_{n-2})\to D_1.D_2.L_1...L_{n-2}$ such that: \begin{enumerate} \item If $D_1$ and $D_2$ are Cartier divisors then